 CONS: Only certain grammar points covered

-Language exchange: Language.Exchange– Entirely free language exchange
+Website: Language.Exchange – Entirely free language exchange

-PROS: Free language exchange website;
+PROS: Free language exchange website; people from around the world

 CONS: Lots of contacts; important to find the right person